MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-format-field-data.md

 }
 ```

-When definining a page `MyCustomer` on top of the `Customer` table, you can decide to override or keep the formatting that was defined on the table level:
+When defining a page `MyCustomer` on top of the `Customer` table, you can decide to override or keep the formatting that was defined on the table level:

 ```AL
 page 50142 MyCustomer